 Falling off the boat over and over was discouraging for sure.
-Honestly, I could eat whatever I want and you wouldn’t be able to tell by my appearance.
+In all honesty, I’m the type of person who really could eat whatever I wanted, and you wouldn’t be able to tell by my appearance.
 Sounds awesome, right?
 Not really.
 Aesthetically, it didn’t make much of a difference, but internally I knew something was off.
 My energy levels were low.
 My stress levels were higher.
 My performance had finally hit a plateau.
 I wasn’t recovering fast enough.
 This was a problem.
 I get to deal with tons of CrossFitters, weightlifters, and fitness enthusiasts on a daily basis.
 If I’m not performing my best, I’m doing a disservice to these clients, and that’s what was eating me alive.

 When will I have time to cook all this food?
 Work, training, school, kids, soccer games, social gatherings, family dinners, holidays, weekends...the list goes on.
 There’s so much going on in our day to day lives, so it’s a completely normal question to ask.
 Meal prepping is a top contender for making your life easier.
 Although, it only lasts if it feels manageable to you.
 You’ve probably heard this term thrown around in conversation, but if you haven’t, it basically means that you are planning and prepping your meals in advance for the week.
 This means cooking items in bulk and eating leftovers.
 The question remains, how do we meal prep in the most efficient way possible?